glpi-project/doc/source/modules/administration/rules/rulesmanagement.rst

 * In **administration > Rules > Location Rules**
 * Click **+ Add**
-* You can add differents information (name, logical operator, comments, description, active)
+* You can add different information (name, logical operator, comments, description, active)

    ..
 Warning:: **Logical operator AND / OR**

       - **"OR"** the rule will then apply from the 1st corresponding criterion.
 It will ignore all subsequent criteria.
       - **"AND"**, on the other hand, will have to take all the criteria into account for the rule to be applied.

 * **Active** your rule
 * Clik **+ Add**
 * In **Criteria**, click **Add a new criterion**